 This article will present Nicolas de Condorcet, starting with a short biography, and then performing an analysis of some of his scientific theories like social mathematics.
-In an upcoming article, we will focus on his political commitment during the French Revolution.
-Eventually, we will discuss the details of the Condorcet voting system.
+In a article, we focus on his political commitment during the French Revolution.

 Nicolas de Condorcet was born in 1743 in the north-east of France, in an aristocratic family.
 After a religious education, he presents a thesis in mathematics and then he writes several mathematical books on topics like statistics or probabilities.
 In 1769, he is elected at Academy of Science.
 Later, he is kingdom administrator in the finance department of King Louis XVI.
 During this period, Condorcet gets interested into politics and writes a book on the American Revolution.

 Condorcet has worked on public topics like the Constitution or the educational system.
 Eventually, during “The Terror” (a dark era of the French Revolution), he is arrested because he belongs to the political group “Girondins”.
 The mathematician dies two days after, in prison, the exact cause of his death still being unknown today.